Friday, November 18, 2022

 Image: Cheviots are on way back, The Age March 3, 1972, p.
 18.

 We will leave this history of the Ravenhurst / Gladys Park /Tulliallan property with the Elders, but as you can see it has had many interesting and at times socially prominent and well connected owners.
 The property is now under a sea of houses.
 A 1860s shearer's cottage still remains as well as the avenue of elm trees or the nice drive of English trees from the main road to the homestead.
-(27) It would appear that the shearer's cottage was built during the occupancy of the Rossiter family.
+(28) It would appear that the shearer's cottage was built during the occupancy of the Rossiter family.
 The City of Casey heritage citation notes this about the elms - A key landscape element is the driveway, which is lined with an avenue of 51 elms down each side; these are mature from the gates through to the 28th tree, and semi-mature after that indicating two stages of planting.
 The size of the more mature specimens suggests an original planting date of around 1900.
 About 10 of the trees are recent in-fill sapling plantings.
-(28) I wonder as James Gibb is credited with the tree planting in Berwick, if he actually planted the trees after he took over the property in 1904.
+(29) I believe that as James Gibb is credited with the tree planting in Berwick, that he actually planted the elms after he took over the property in 1904.

 Footnotes